EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="I3">Include more results on different type of camera models</span>

-We will add more results on different type of camera models in the future work and during rebuttal period we have conduct  experiments on the Sony $\alpha$7S 2 camera, and the results are shown in Fig. 3.
+Here, the camera model of the Sony $\alpha$7S 2 camera is added, and the results are shown in Fig. 3.
+We will include these results in the final paper, and build other types of camera models in the future work.